bitcoin/bips/bip-segdata-peer-services.md

 ### D3.
 Service bits

-SegData capability is advertised with a service-bit pair mirroring [BIP-159](bip-0159.mediawiki) (§Service bits and negotiation).
+SegData capability is advertised with a service-bit pair mirroring [BIP-159](bip-0159.mediawiki) ([Service bits and negotiation](#service-bits-and-negotiation)).
 A peer advertising either is a SegData peer, and the bits are a discovery hint carried in `addr` gossip.

-Entry-bearing relay is active only between two peers that have also exchanged the `sendsegdata` handshake (§Service bits and negotiation).
+Entry-bearing relay is active only between two peers that have also exchanged the `sendsegdata` handshake ([Service bits and negotiation](#service-bits-and-negotiation)).
 Any other connection, to a peer advertising neither bit, or one where the handshake did not complete, carries entry-stripped relay, the standard base serialisation only.

 A reference-bearing transaction SHOULD NOT be announced to a peer that has not negotiated entry relay, since that peer cannot accept it: